Geography of England: Largest lakes and reservoirs

 Although the largest nation within the UK, England is relatively absent of large lakes, with many of its former wetlands being drained throughout the Middle Ages.
 Most of its largest lakes lie within the aptly named Lake District in Cumbria, Northern England.

 Human geography

 Land use

-The total land area of England is 130310 km2.
+The total land area of England, excluding inland water, is 130310 km2.
 Crops and fallow land accounts for 30% of the land area, grasses and rough grazing 36%, other agricultural land 5%, forest and woodland 8%, and urban development 21%.

 Neighbouring countries

 England has two land borders: a 96 km border with Scotland that follows the Cheviot Hills and a 257 km border with Wales that loosely follows the route of Offa's Dyke.

 To the west, the Irish Sea separates England from Ireland and the Isle of Man; to the east, the North Sea separates England from Denmark, Germany, the Netherlands and Belgium and to the south, the English Channel separates England from France and the Channel Islands.